sitewhere/sitewhere-examples/socket-event-source/complex-socket-processing/README.md

 of the original configuration beforehand.
 Start SiteWhere and it should be ready to process messages sent to port 8585 in the expected format.

+For an example of how to send data to the server socket from java, look at the [JUnit test case] (https://github.com/sitewhere/sitewhere-examples/blob/sitewhere-1.0.4/socket-event-source/complex-socket-processing/src/test/java/com/sitewhere/examples/socket/complex/ComplexSocketProcessingTest.java).
+Running the tests will send test messages to the server.
+The SiteWhere server logs will reflect the messages being parsed and the dialog going on between the device and the server.

 Understanding How it Works
 --------------------------
 In order to create a custom event source, [LaipacEventSource] (https://github.com/sitewhere/sitewhere-examples/blob/sitewhere-1.0.4/socket-event-source/complex-socket-processing/src/main/java/com/sitewhere/examples/socket/complex/LaipacEventSource.java) extends the existing [InboundEventSource] (https://github.com/sitewhere/sitewhere/blob/master/sitewhere-core/src/main/java/com/sitewhere/device/communication/InboundEventSource.java)